-More intensive use of land (where sustainable), enhanced land management and new enterprises like mining, horticulture, viticulture and plantation timber have the potential to boost the Shire's economy and the availability of jobs.
+More intensive use of land (where sustainable), enhanced land management and new enterprises like horticulture, viticulture, plantation timber and mining have the potential to boost the Shire's economy and the availability of jobs.

 Education, health and aged care services, tourism, retail, manufacturing, research and development, meat and food processing, and engineering are also important employment sectors across the Shire.